Scholarships for Undergraduates

 - Merit-based scholarships are highly competitive and are awarded to students with demonstrated outstanding academic performance at Baylor.

 - Need-based scholarships are awarded to students with demonstrated financial need as determined by a current FAFSA form, CSS Profile, and other University data.

-- Combination Merit/Need-based scholarships are awarded to students with both high academic achievement at Baylor and financial need (as determined by a current FAFSA form and other University data).
+- Combination Merit/Need-based scholarships are awarded to students with both high academic achievement at Baylor and financial need (as determined by a current FAFSA form, CSS Profile, and other University data).

 - The Impact Living-Learning Center offers need-based $3,000 scholarships to incoming students and provides priority to Education majors.

 - Distinguished Scholars Day scholarships are awarded through the invitation-only event for prospective undergraduates of high achievement.
 Participants will submit an essay to apply.